Advania UK logo Advania UK logo compact

 Subscribe via email

-With the much-anticipated release of Microsoft Copilot in November 2023, organisations across the world have been familiarising themselves with the extraordinary abilities that Microsoft’s latest artificial intelligence (AI) tool offers.
+With the much-anticipated release of Copilot for Microsoft 365 in November 2023, organisations across the world have been familiarising themselves with the extraordinary abilities that Microsoft’s latest artificial intelligence (AI) tool offers.

-Now, with Microsoft announcing that there will be no minimum license requirement to access Copilot, interest in how to enable Microsoft Copilot and what value it can truly deliver has skyrocketed for businesses of every size.
+Now, with Microsoft announcing that there will be no minimum licence requirement to access Copilot, interest in how to enable Copilot for Microsoft 365 and what value it can truly deliver has skyrocketed for businesses of every size.

 But before adopting this new solution, users and IT leaders must understand it.
-If you’ve got questions about how Microsoft Copilot can work for you, our Microsoft Copilot FAQ is for you.
+If you’ve got questions about how Copilot for Microsoft 365 can work for you, our Microsoft Copilot FAQ is for you.

 What is Microsoft Copilot?